vitalets/autotester/CONTRIBUTING.md

 Please follow the instructions below.

 ## Self testing
 As Autotester is testing tool it can test itself.
-Exactly for that there should be two instances of Autotester loaded in browser during development.
+Exactly for that there are two instances of Autotester loaded in browser during development:

-One is from `dist/unpacked-dev` - the DEV version built with selftests.
+1. from `dist/unpacked-dev` - this is instance that runs tests
-And second from `dist/unpacked` - the PROD version to be tested.
+2. from `dist/unpacked` - this is instance to be tested

-Mainly you work with DEV that runs tests over PROD and also easier to debug because of source maps.
+Both instances are updated simultaneously when code changes.

 ## Development setup